danoan/DIPaCUS/README.md

 # Presentation ![Continuous integration](https://travis-ci.com/danoan/DIPaCUS.svg?branch=master)

 DIPaCUS is a collection of digital image processing functions built on the top of the DGtal library.
+This library is part
+of the project [BTools](https://github.com/danoan/BTools), developped to support the publication [1].

 DIPaCUS is composed of three modules.
 Each model depends only of those above it.